Larry Weldon

 Lawrence Davis "Coon" Weldon (June 24, 1915 – August 17, 1990) was an American football quarterback in the National Football League (NFL) for the Washington Redskins.
 He attended Presbyterian College.

 Early life

-Weldon was born in Sumter, South Carolina and attended Hillcrest High School in Dalzell, South Carolina, where he played high school football.
+Weldon was born in Sumter, South Carolina, and attended Hillcrest High School in Dalzell, South Carolina, where he played high school football.

 College career

 Weldon attended and played college football at Presbyterian College in Clinton, South Carolina.
 He also played baseball.

 Professional career

-Dixie League

 After college, Weldon played for the Portsmouth Cubs of the Dixie League, and won the championship in 1939 and 1940.
 He set a new league record by throwing seven touchdown passes in the span of ten games.
 Over a span of 20 games in 1939 and 1940, the Cubs managed to win 16 games, lose two, and tie two games (a .889 winning percentage).
 He led the Dixie league in scoring in 1938 and 1939, and was named the league MVP in 1939.
 He returned to the Dixie League in 1946, and played for the Norfolk Shamrocks.